Why Low Power Matters in Digital Design

 - When power is removed, state becomes unknown (X)

-- X values cannot propagate to powered-on domains
+- This X must not propagate to powered-on domains

 3. Power Sequencing

-- Blocks power on/off in a defined order
+- Blocks must power on/off in the correct order

-- Timing requirements (isolation before power-off) need verification
+- Timing requirements (e.g., isolation before power-off) must be met

 4. Coverage Gaps

-- Power transitions occur infrequently in typical testbenches
+- Power transitions are often rare in typical testbenches

-- Corner cases (power failure during transaction) are hard to trigger
+- Corner cases (power failure during transaction) are hard to hit

-- All valid power state combinations require coverage
+- All valid power state combinations must be exercised

 The UPF Solution